vignettes/biodivMapR_02.Rmd

 Please contact the authors of this package if in need for additional information.

-Once spectral features are computed, biodivMapR
+Once spectral features are computed, biodivMapR can be

 applied.
 This is described in this tutorial.